Housing Reports

 Comparing the Housing Market to Last Year

-When we look at where we were exactly one year ago, the shift toward a more sustainable market is even clearer.
-Inventory has grown by 12.2% compared to last March, and homes are staying active for 32.1% longer than they were a year ago.
-Despite those changes, the median sales price has remained remarkably steady, falling only 1% year over year.
+When we look at where we were exactly one year ago, the shift toward a normalizing market is even clearer.
+Active inventory has grown by 7.7% compared to last May, and homes are waiting for buyers 10% longer than they were a year ago.
+Despite those changes, the median sales price has remained remarkably steady, rising only 0.3% year over year.

 What The Latest Triangle Real Estate Data Means For You